-Athearn GP40X Decoder Installation featuring the RTR-MB1 Motherboard with Keep-Alive™, WOW121-Diesel Decoder, and GEN-SH1 Speaker Kit by TCS
+Athearn GP40X Decoder Installation featuring the RTR-MB1 Motherboard with Keep-Alive™, WOW121-Diesel Decoder, and Speaker Kit by TCS

 First, remove the coupler box screws and the coupler boxes from both ends of the locomotive.

 Next, remove the two screws on either side of the last wheel set in the rear truck.

 With the couplers and frame screws removed the shell should lift right off the chassis.

 Remove the wires from the original lighting board tabs.

 Next, remove the original lighting board by lifting it from the rear of the engine.

 Remove the rear weight from the engine by removing the 3x screws highlighted below.